SerenTera/lfg-finder/README.md

 ### Defaults in index.js are as follows:
 - NO_REPEATS=true: No continual repetition notifications from previously informed parties, based on leader to differentiate.
 In other words, Only one notification per party lead

 - PRETEND_LEGIT=true: Pretend you are legitimately searching with window open.
 Very experimental and this does not mean totally risk-free.
-Set to true to try it out.
+Set to true to try it out. false if you do not care lul

 - SEARCH_INTERVAL=30000: Default interval to search for lfgs.
 In milsecs. (default=30000ms=30s) Aka searches every this often.